Decentralized Composite Optimization in Stochastic Networks: A Dual Averaging Approach with Linear Convergence: Numerical Experiments

-Two types of stochastic communication networks are considered.
-For Bernoulli networks, we generate two fixed graphs with the sparsity parameter $\xi=0.1$ and $0.2$.
-Based on each fixed graph, we construct two Bernoulli networks by setting $\iota=0.05$ and $\iota=0.1$, respectively.
-In the second setting, we also consider cycle graph, 2D grid, and complete graph as the fixed graphs for generating randomized gossip networks.
-We identify $x^*$ by using the centralized proximal gradient method, where the stopping criterion is set as the norm of the difference of two consecutive iterates smaller than $10^{-14}$.
-The performance of all the tested algorithms is evaluated in terms of $\mathrm{RSE} =\frac{\sum_{i=1}^{n}\lVert x_{i}^{(t)}-x^* \rVert^2}{\sum_{i=1}^{n}\lVert x_{i}^{(0)}-x^* \rVert^2}$.
+For all the tested algorithms, we evaluate their performance in terms of the relative square error (RSE) defined by $\frac{\sum_{i=1}^{n}\lVert x_i^{(t)}-x^*\rVert^2}{\sum_{i=1}^{n}\lVert x_i^{(0)}-x^*\rVert^2}$, where $x^*$ is identified by applying the centralized proximal gradient method~\cite{parikh2014proximal} to Problem \eqref{eq:exp} such that the norm of the difference of two consecutive iterates is less than $10^{-14}$.
 The algorithm by~\cite{condat2016fast} is used to perform projection onto $l_1$-norm ball.
 All the algorithms are initialized with $x_{i}^{(0)}=0$ for all $i$.
 The parameters for each algorithm are chosen in the following way.
 For DDA and C-DDA, we employ $d(x) = \lVert x\rVert^2/2$.
 We choose $\alpha=0.5$ in P2D2 and set $a_t ={1}/{\sqrt{t+1}}$ for C-DDA.
 For the two groups of Bernoulli networks, we set the $a$ in DDA to be $0.1$ and set $0.1$ for the step sizes in P2D2 and PG-EXTRA.
 For randomized gossip, we use $a=0.1$ for DDA, and set $10^{-4}$ for the step sizes in P2D2 and PG-EXTRA.
 Since DSM can not be applied to constrained problems, it is not considered in this setting.

 The simulation results are plotted in Figure~\ref{fig:LASSO}.
-In particular, the performance on Bernoulli networks and randomized gossip networks is presented in the first two rows and the last row of Figure \ref{fig:LASSO}, respectively.
-In the first two rows, the rightmost two plots demonstrate the performance in time-invariant networks that are used for generating Bernoulli networks.
+In particular, the performance on Bernoulli networks and randomized gossip networks is presented in the first and the second column of Figure \ref{fig:LASSO}, respectively.
+In the first column, the bottom plot demonstrates the performance in time-invariant networks that is used for generating Bernoulli networks.
 Although P2D2 and PG-EXTRA demonstrate a similar performance with DDA on time-invariant networks, they do not converge to the minimizer when applied to stochastic networks.
 In line with our theoretical results, DDA linearly converges and outperforms C-DDA in all the network configurations.